 Shareholders’ Ordinary Resolution – Appointment of Directors

 The Companies Act 2006 is largely silent on the procedure for appointing directors after incorporation.
 The appointment of directors will usually be covered by the company's articles of association which must always be consulted prior to any appointment.
-There are two ways to appoint a director of a company, (1) appointment by the board of directors and (2) appointment by an ordinary resolution of the shareholders.
+Article 17 of the model articles for private limited companies allows for appointment either by a resolution of the board of directors or by an ordinary resolution of the shareholders.

 This Shareholders’ Ordinary Resolution - Appointment of Director can be used to record a resolution approved in a general meeting of the shareholders where one, two or more directors are appointed.

-This Ordinary Resolution has been updated as of October 2015 in accordance with the requirements of the Small Business, Enterprise and Employment Act 2015 (“SBEE”).
-The SBEE has replaced the procedure for verifying a director’s appointment by obliging the appointing company to make a statement confirming that the appointee has consented to act as a director.
+Note that a person must consent to be appointed as a director before the appointment takes effect.
+Our Directors' Consent to Act template in this sub-folder can be used to confirm the proposed director's consent.
+The Small Business, Enterprise and Employment Act 2015 obliges the appointing company to confirm that the appointee has consented to act as a director.
+The statement is part of Companies House form AP01.
 The Registrar of Companies is also required to send a notice to newly appointed directors as soon as reasonably practicable after the appointment has been registered.
 Further details can be found on Companies House website.

 Shareholders’ Ordinary Resolutions require the votes of over 50% of members present in person or by proxy, who are entitled to vote and do vote at the meeting.
 The meeting at which the resolution is proposed must have had at least 14 days notice, unless a shorter period was agreed by a majority in number of members holding at least 90% of the shares in a private company.